CMecrow/CM-Project-1/README.md

-    -Layout is mirrored from the 'About Us' page across the top -Title identifying the page 'Online Finds Table' under the hero image -This is included as the page isn't an expected page on a website -Includes three most recent finds of note from members of the club, along with acompanying information: Find title, Historical date, Item description, Finder's name and Find date
+    -Layout is mirrored from the 'About Us' page across the top -Title identifying the page 'Online Finds Table' under the hero image -This is included as the page isn't an expected page on a website -Includes three most recent finds of note from members of the club, along with accompanying information: Find title, Historical date, Item description, Finder's name and Find date
 ![https://imgur.com/JW808tK](https://i.imgur.com/JW808tK.jpg "Finds table")
 ### - About Us Page
     -Mirrors layout of the Online Finds Table across the top half of the page